Kevin Williams' Commentary on Tibetan Buddhism and NDEs

 one by one and then all together.
 The peaceful spiritual

 to enter their vast benevolent space, if we cannot let

 go of self-centeredness and fear, these deities will

 become terrifying wrathful ones.
 If we recognize them as

 an expression of our own mind, they are the unsparing

 forms emerging from the brain appear before us actually

 and clearly as if they were real in their own right.
 The

-terror and anger we feel are our own efforts to evade from being completely
+terror and anger we feel are our own efforts to evade

-are the presence of our innate wisdom, the vivid
+forms are the presence of our innate wisdom, the vivid

 form of our own wakefulness.
 We must recognize them as a

 reflection of our own mind.
-Recognition and liberation are simultaneous.
+Recognition and liberation

-of anger, flickers of passion, and twinges of
+sparks of anger, flickers of passion, and twinges of

 jealousy during brief moments.
 From these seeds, we grow

 and we act accordingly.
 But these are just our masks and